 Soft Swerve is a self-described “urban” ice cream shop serving Asian-inspired ice cream flavors like Ube purple yam, matcha, lychee, and black sesame along with toppings like mochi, condensed milk, and fruity pebbles.
 At their Lower East Side shop, opt for an epic “swirl”, which is when they fold currents of matcha, black sesame, lychee, or Ube throughout the ice cream, if you so choose.

 Also, you can top your cone (black chocolate or red classic) with “crunchy”, “chewy”, or “drizzle” options like Skor Toffee, salted caramel bits, or dark chocolate.
 The limited menu is very niche, but if you’ve ever had ice cream in Asia– or if it’s on your Bucket List!– this is a great place to get the same vibe.
 It’s the swaggiest and most colorful ice cream shop around.

 OddFellows Ice Cream Co.

-At the original Oddfellows location in Williamsburg, Brooklyn, you can grab and cone and walk down to the S. 4th street or S. 8th street waterfront and get your lick on while you take in the best view of Manhattan in all of BK.
+At the original Oddfellows location in Williamsburg, Brooklyn, you can also grab and cone and walk down to S. 8th street waterfront.
+Get your lick on while you take in the best view of Manhattan in all of Brooklyn.
 (Seriously, the Williamsburg Waterfront is the best– that’s one of the perks of going here.)

 The Original Chinatown Ice Cream Factory

 Interested in more sweet eats in NYC?
-Check out our guide to New York City’s Best Cakes.
+Check out our guide to New York City’s Best Cakes and Cookies.
 Want to go savory?
-Read our guide to the best asian restaurants in the city and find out where to get the best dumplings.
+Read our guide to the best asian restaurants in the city and find out where to get the best dumplings and tacos.